-There are so many changes that occur around being a new mom, with the biggest and most exciting being the arrival of your new child.
-But throughout the experience of pregnancy and birth, and in the months postpartum, a woman’s body is going through many changes.
-During the third trimester of pregnancy, levels of the hormones estrogen and progesterone rise, which affects the hair growth cycle, preventing hair from entering the shedding phase.
-While this change in hormone levels causes lush, full hair during the third trimester, when the estrogen and progesterone levels drop after birth, the hair that was in the resting phase begins to fall out, resulting in excessive hair shedding in the months postpartum.
-Many new moms notice clumps of hair on their pillow in the morning, or the shower drain clogged, which can be distressing for many.
-Luckily, board-certified dermatologist Dr. Michele Green, in NYC, is an expert in many forms of hair loss and can help you prepare for postpartum hair loss.
+Numerous changes occur when becoming a new mom, with the biggest and most exciting being the arrival of your new child.
+However, during the experience of pregnancy and birth, as well as in the months postpartum, a woman’s body undergoes many changes.
+In the third trimester of pregnancy, levels of the hormones estrogen and progesterone rise, which affects the hair growth cycle by preventing hair from entering the shedding phase.
+While this change in hormone levels results in lush, full hair during the third trimester, when estrogen and progesterone levels drop after birth, the hair that was in the resting phase begins to fall out, leading to increased hair shedding in the postpartum months.
+Many new moms notice clumps of hair on their pillows in the morning or find the shower drain clogged, which can be distressing.
+Fortunately, board-certified dermatologist Dr. Michele Green in NYC specializes in various forms of hair loss and can help you prepare for postpartum hair loss.

-Postpartum hair loss is a hair loss condition that occurs due to fluctuating hormone levels before and after pregnancy.
-Affecting between 40 and 50% of all pregnant people, postpartum hair loss cannot be prevented.
-However, the condition is only temporary, lasting for approximately six to fifteen months after the birth of your child.
-During this time, Dr. Green has many recommendations for lifestyle changes that can reduce the appearance of thinning and shedding hair, including hair care products and styling tips.
-For patients looking to thicken existing hair and encourage new hair growth, Dr. Green may recommend in-office treatments, such as platelet-rich plasma injections, to improve hair follicle thickness and blood supply to the area.
+Postpartum hair loss is a common condition that arises from fluctuating hormone levels during and after pregnancy.
+It affects between 40% and 50% of all pregnant individuals and, unfortunately, cannot be prevented.
+However, this condition is only temporary, typically lasting from six to fifteen months after the birth of your child.
+During this period, Dr. Green offers several lifestyle recommendations to help reduce the appearance of thinning and shedding hair, which include specific hair care products and styling tips.
+For patients seeking to thicken existing hair and promote new growth, Dr. Green may suggest in-office treatments such as platelet-rich plasma injections to enhance hair follicle thickness and improve blood supply to the scalp.
 If you have questions about postpartum hair loss, the best first step is to schedule an initial consultation with experienced New York City dermatologist Dr. Michele Green.

-Expert board-certified dermatologist Dr. Michele Green has been masterfully treating patients in her Upper East Side dermatology office for more than 25 years.
-Providing individualized advice and treatment plans to her patients, Dr. Green is a specialist in hair loss, whether it be from postpartum hair loss, telogen effluvium, thyroid conditions, alopecia areata, or other causes of hair shedding.
-Dr. Green’s goal is to diagnose the cause of your hair loss and determine the best treatment to regrow your hair.
-Whether it be topical or oral treatments for your hair loss or the best plan to grow new healthy hair, Dr. Green is here to help.
+Expert board-certified dermatologist Dr. Michele Green has been expertly treating patients in her Upper East Side dermatology office for over 25 years.
+By providing personalized advice and treatment plans, Dr. Green specializes in hair loss, including postpartum hair loss, telogen effluvium, thyroid conditions, alopecia areata, and androgenetic alopecia.
+Her goal is to diagnose the underlying cause of your hair loss and determine the optimal treatment to promote hair regrowth.
+Whether you’re looking for topical or oral options for hair loss or the best strategy to encourage new healthy hair growth, Dr. Green is ready to help.

 What is postpartum hair loss?

-Postpartum hair loss is a common condition that affects between 40 and 50 percent of people who have recently given birth.
-The condition is characterized by excessive shedding of the hair in the months following the birth of your child.
-Some of the tell-tale signs of postpartum hair loss include seeing excess hair in the shower drain or on your pillow when you wake up, which can feel very distressing.
-The thinning hair is often most noticeable along the hairline and for people with longer hair.
-While the effects can certainly be disconcerting, true postpartum hair loss is only temporary, though the amount of time it takes for the hair growth cycle to stabilize and for regrowth to occur is variable from individual to individual.
-It is difficult to predict who will be affected by postpartum hair loss as the effects of pregnancy are different for each person.
-Further, there is no set way to prevent or treat postpartum hair loss, though there are a variety of lifestyle changes to promote hair health and mask the effects of the condition.
+Postpartum hair loss is a common condition that affects between 40% and 50% of individuals who have recently given birth.
+This condition is characterized by excessive shedding of hair in the months following childbirth.
+Some of the tell-tale signs of postpartum hair loss include noticing extra hair in the shower drain or on your pillow upon waking, which can be quite distressing.
+The thinning hair is often most apparent along the hairline and for those with longer hair.
+While the increased shedding can indeed be disconcerting, true postpartum hair loss is only temporary.
+The time it takes for hair to regrow and for the hair growth cycle to stabilize varies from person to person.
+It is challenging to predict who will experience postpartum hair loss, as the effects of pregnancy differ for everyone.
+Additionally, there is no definitive way to prevent or treat postpartum hair loss, although there are various lifestyle changes that can promote hair health and help mask the effects of the condition.

-Many patients wonder why postpartum hair loss happens, and the answer lies in the shift in pregnancy hormones.
-Your hair naturally goes through cycles of growth, resting, and then shedding, with most people losing, on average, 100 hairs a day.
-Most of the hair on your head – between 85 and 95 percent of all hair – is in the growing phase, or anagen phase, at any given time, which can last anywhere between two and six years.
-That means between 5 and 15 percent of the hair on your head is in the resting stage, after which the shedding begins to make room for new hair growth.
-But to understand why excessive shedding occurs after pregnancy, it is important to look back at what is happening to your hair during pregnancy.
+Many patients wonder why postpartum hair loss occurs, and the answer lies in the fluctuations of pregnancy hormones.
+Your hair naturally goes through cycles of growth, rest, and shedding, with the average person losing about 100 hairs a day.
+At any moment, between 85 and 95 percent of the hair on your head is in the anagen or growth phase.
+Hairs are primarily in the growth phase and can stay in it for two to six years.
+This means that between 5 and 15 percent of the hair on your head is in the resting stage, which typically lasts for three to four months, after which shedding begins to make way for new hair growth.
+However, to understand why excessive shedding happens after pregnancy, it’s essential to examine what occurs with your hair during pregnancy.

 During pregnancy, levels of estrogen rise in the body, which can affect a variety of functions in your body, including the cycle of hair growth and shedding.
 While estrogen levels are high, your hair remains in the resting stage and does not move into the shedding stage.
 So, the thick mane of hair during pregnancy is not the result of an increase in hair growth but rather an increase in hair retention.
-After giving birth, your hormone levels return to pre-pregnancy levels, meaning your level of estrogen drops.
-The hair shedding phase, which naturally comes after the hair resting phase, is then triggered for a much larger amount of hair than usual, leading to excessive hair shedding.
-This higher-than-average amount of hair loss is called telogen effluvium.
+During pregnancy, estrogen levels rise in the body, impacting various functions, including the hair growth and shedding cycle.
+While estrogen levels are elevated, your hair remains in the resting stage and does not transition to the shedding stage.
+Therefore, the thick mane of hair during pregnancy results not from increased hair growth but from enhanced hair retention.
+After childbirth, hormone levels return to pre-pregnancy levels, leading to a drop in estrogen.
+This change triggers the hair shedding phase, which naturally follows the resting phase, resulting in a larger amount of hair loss than usual and causing excessive shedding.
+This higher-than-average hair loss is known as telogen effluvium.

-Many patients begin to notice postpartum hair loss about three months after giving birth.
+It takes time for hormone levels to regulate after giving birth.
+Many patients begin to notice postpartum hair loss up to three months after giving birth.
 Your hair naturally goes through cycles of growth that consist of the growth phase, the resting phase, and the shedding phase.
 During pregnancy, rising hormone levels, such as increased estrogen and progesterone, cause hair that would normally move to the shedding phase to stay in the resting phase.
 After birth, when the hormone levels fall, the hair that remains in the resting phase during pregnancy will move into the shedding phase, meaning that there is a higher-than-typical amount of hair that is moving into the shedding phase, leading to more hair loss.
 This shift to the shedding phase, where hair falls out, can occur between three and five months after giving birth.
 While the start of the condition is variable from person to person, on average, this is when significant hair loss begins to occur postpartum.

 KC 37 Before and After PRP Hair 2 sessions 6 months MGWatermark